WWUS: History

-WWUS was honored with the 2018 National Association of Broadcasters Marconi Award for small market radio station of the year.
+WWUS was honored with the 2018 National Association of Broadcasters Macaroni Award for small market radio station of the year.
 The news department was honored twice with the Radio Television Digital News Association National Edward R. Murrow Award, in 1999 for best small market radio continuing coverage of Hurricane Georges, and again in 2011 for best small market radio newscast, Evening Edition.